 “You can’t teach an old monkey to pull faces!”
 Or can you?

 What led me to become a web designer?
 What is all this French about?
 And what is it about monkeys?
 Last month, this particular “Old Monkey” turned a year older.
 I am now 45.
-So how did a 45 year old, with 20 years teaching experience find her way to web design?
+So how did a 45-year-old, with 20 years of teaching experience find her way to web design?
 In truth, it found me!

 I imagine you may be wondering what the reference to “old monkeys” has to do with the price of fish.
 Well, for half of my life until this point, I was a secondary school language teacher.
 My fascination with languages stemming from wonderful camping holidays in France, Germany and beyond as a child.
 I will never grow tired of discovering the origin of a word, or the quirks that make a language fit so beautifully within its culture.
 Or is it the other way round?
 How else would I end up intrigued by the fact that in France a duck says “coin coin!” and a dog says “ouaf!” ?